 For Toronto and Montreal, you can visit any registered doctor in Canada to receive a health certificate.
 It is important for the doctor to state the applicant’s health condition, state that the applicant carries no infectious diseases, perform a blood test, and if necessary perform an x-ray.

-For Vancouver, Alberta or Saskatchewan resident, you are required to use one of the 3 designated medical practitioners.
-See the list here.
+For British Columbia, Alberta or Saskatchewan resident, you are required to use a specific designated medical practitioners.
+Contact us for details.

 Note: This Health Certificate may cost up to $350 CAD.

-Visit your local RCMP office, or local police office to obtain a criminal record check for a visa applicant.
+Visit your local RCMP office, or local police office to obtain a criminal record check for your visa application.

-Note: This may take up to 1 to 2 weeks and cost you from $20 to $25 dollars.
-Plan accordingly!
+Note: This may take up to 1 to 2 weeks to process and cost you from $20 to $25 dollars.

-Letter of motivation is common for work permits or temporary resident visas.
+A letter of motivation is common when applying for working holiday visas.
 It is similar to a cover letter that you would write to your prospective employer.
-It should be one page long and detailed.
+It should be one page long and go over your intentions for wanting to travel and work in Chile.

-Address the letter to the Chilean Consulate.
+Address the letter to the Chilean Consulate in your area.
 Include an introduction of yourself, the name of the visa you are applying for (Youth Mobility Visa) and reasons for applying.

 Access the online visa application for Chile.